-3. NUCLEAR POWER SITUATION
+2. NUCLEAR POWER SITUATION

-3.1.
-Historical Development
+2.1.
+Historical Development and current nuclear power organizational structure

 The Technical Research Centre of Finland (VTT) has a research reactor in operation since 1962.
 The Loviisa Power Plant units, on the southern coast (cf. Figure 6), owned by Fortum Power and Heat Oy (Fortum), were ordered in 1969 and 1971 and started commercial operation in 1977 and 1981.
 The Olkiluoto Power Plant units, on the western coast, owned by Teollisuuden Voima Oy (TVO), were ordered in 1972 and 1974 and started commercial operation in 1979 and 1982.
 The Loviisa power plant has two Russian (Soviet) VVER (PWR) reactors and Olkiluoto power plant has two Swedish BWRs.
 At the start of the operation the nominal net capacity of the Loviisa units was 420 MW(e) each and the initial net rating of the Olkiluoto units was 660 MW(e) each.
 The power level (net) of the Olkiluoto units was raised to 710 MW(e) in 1984.
-In the connection of the latest operating licence renewal process and plant modernisation projects, the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to $2 \times 488$ MW(e) and $2 \times 840$ MW(e).
+In the connection of the latest operating licence renewal process and plant modernisation projects, the authorities approved in 1998 the uprating of the power production capacities (net) of the Loviisa and Olkiluoto plants up to 2×488 MW(e) and 2×840 MW(e).